-Legislative change is on the way in the area of third-party funding of international arbitration in Ireland, which was put in question following the Persona Supreme Court decision ([2017] IESC 27).
-This question looks set to be answered with the proposed legislative amendments confirming that the prohibition on third-party funding will not apply to international commercial arbitration.
-This is a significant step forward to clarify the position of third-party funding for international commercial arbitration in Ireland.
+Legislative change has already taken place in the area of third-party funding of international arbitration in Ireland, which was put in question following the Persona Supreme Court decision ([2017] IESC 27).
+Legislative amendments, amending the Arbitration Act 2010, confirming that the prohibition on third-party funding does not apply to international commercial arbitration, were included in the Courts and Civil Law (Miscellaneous Provisions) Act 2023, which was signed into law on 5 July 2023.
+Although the relevant provision is yet to be commenced, the passing of this legislation is a significant step forward, bringing clarity to the position of third-party funding for international commercial arbitration in Ireland.